BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Aside from winning 14 Grammys as well as Latin Grammy Awards, he is also a highly successful recording artist.
 Many of his recordings have achieved silver, gold, platinum, as well as multi-platinum awards.

-He released his first pop album entitled “Perhaps Love” in 1981.
+He released his first pop music album entitled “Perhaps Love” in 1981.
 This helped spread his name, not only in the opera world but also in the mainstream pop culture.
 In this album, he sang the song with the late John Denver.
 This album has sold more than 4 million copies around the world.
 It also afforded him a lot of television guesting.

-Piotr Beczała (Classical and Operatic)
+Piotr Beczała (Operatic and Classical Music)

 Piotr Beczala was born on December 28, 1966, in Southern Poland.
 He trained in Katowice at the onset.
 Then, he studied in Switzerland under Sena Jurinac.
 He first performed with the Linz State Theatre starting from 1992 to 1997.
 Later, he became a mainstay of the Zurich Opera.